What You Need to Know About Hazard Insurance

 Can You Buy Stand-Alone Hazard Insurance?

 If hazard insurance is one subset of homeowner’s coverage, and your mortgage lender only explicitly requires the former in order to disburse your home loan, can you purchase hazard insurance as a separate policy?
 You’d certainly save a lot of money in the process…

 Unfortunately, this is not possible.
 Hazard insurance and homeowners insurance may be categorized differently, but they don’t really exist without one another.
 When your mortgage lender tells you to buy hazard coverage, what they are really saying is, “Buy a homeowners insurance policy so that you can protect this dwelling that we are funding.”
 They don’t care about the other provisions or optional features of your policy; they just want to ensure that the hazard coverage part is in place and paid.

 How Much Does Hazard Insurance Cost?

-The cost for hazard insurance will vary based on your location, the provider you choose, and the specifics of your home.
-The general rule of thumb, though, is that this coverage will annually cost you somewhere around 0.20-0.35% of the purchase price of your home.
+The cost of hazard insurance will vary based on your location, the provider you choose, and the specifics of your home.
+As a general rule of thumb, the annual cost of hazard insurance is around 0.20-0.35% of the purchase price of your home.